 - In the online application, you will need to upload your high school transcript.
 You will also designate someone who will provide a reference.
 When you submit your application, an email will automatically be generated, inviting that person to complete an online reference form.
 We do not accept letters of reference sent by mail or email.
 Incomplete applications will not be reviewed.

 Questions?
-Please contact Nona Clifton, the CSNE's Pre-college Education Manager .
+Please contact Dr. Eric Chudler, the CNT's Education Director .